 Propagating Coffee Plants using cuttings

 - The best cutting for propagation to take on a Coffee plant is scions.
 These are the top shoots.
-The best season to make the cuttings is early Summer and you should make sure that your cuttings are about 12 inches long (30 centimeters).
+The best season to make the cuttings is early Summer and you should make sure that your cuttings are about 12 inches long (30 centimetres).

 - Only leave the top leaves on your scion as you will not need the bottom leaves and you will need the bottom half to be placed into dirt.
 Too many leaves on the cutting would also mean that the plant to be would need too much energy to maintain all of the existing leaves.
 This would hinder the coffee plant cutting from producing roots.